 We cannot predict the future, but there are many reasons why you could be left without refrigeration.
 It could be voluntary, such as moving to an off-grid property or it could be involuntary like a power grid failure due to events that can’t be controlled.
 Whether it’s voluntary or involuntary it’s always a good idea to have some back-up plans and information on how to live without refrigeration.

 Although there are many processes that would help us preserve food without the need of a refrigerator, there are certain foods that need to be kept cold.
 The cold temperatures create an environment which slows the growth of bacteria that can spoil food.
-Refrigeration slows down the growth and keeps your food and even though it cannot last forever, it will still be safe to eat after a week or two.
+Refrigeration slows down the growth of bacteria and keeps your food edible.
+Even though it cannot last forever, it will still be safe to eat after a week or two.

 Places to keep your food cool if you are forced to live without refrigeration: